 We may sometimes contract with the following third parties to supply certain services.
 These may include payment processing, debt recovery, litigation, appeals decision making & for audit purposes.
 In some cases, those third parties may require access to some or all of your personal data that we hold.

-BPA audit is carried out every year and they may want to see paper trail during the audit process, to which we must present the data to the BPA officers to assess.
+IPC audit is carried out every year and they may want to see paper trail during the audit process, to which we must present the data to the IPC officers to assess.

 Sharing data with DVLA for auditing purposes